grumpycoders/pcsx-redux/docs/lua.md

 - `READWRITE` (or no type): The memory passed as an argument will be copied first.
 - `READ`: The memory passed as an argument will be referenced, and the lifespan of said memory needs to outlast the File object.
 The File object will be read-only.
 - `ACQUIRE`: It will acquire the pointer passed as an argument, and free it later using `free()`, meaning it needed to be allocated using `malloc()` in the first place.

+The `uvFifo` function will create a File object that will read from and write to the specified TCP address and port after connecting to it.
+The `:failed()` method will return true in case of a connection failure.
+The address is a string, and must be a strict IP address.
+The port is a number.
+As the name suggests, this object is a FIFO, meaning that incoming bytes will be consumed by any read operation.
+The `:size()` method will return the number of bytes in the FIFO.
+Writes will be immediately sent over.
+There are no reception guarantees, as the other side might have disconnected at any point.
+The `:eof()` method will return true when the opposite end of the stream has been disconnected and there's no more bytes in the FIFO.

 #### Iso files
 There is some limited API for working with ISO files.